3/4 pound red cabbage, shredded (about 4 cups)

 1 lime, first zested, then juiced (about 1 teaspoon zest and 2 tablespoons juice)

 1/2 teaspoon salt

 2 small jalapeños, halved, seeds and membranes removed, sliced crosswise into half rings

 1 small red onion, cut into thin half moons (about 2/3 cup)

 Flour tortillas, warmed

-Lightly press the grated apple to drain any excess liquid.
-In a large bowl, mix the apple with the mustard seeds, cilantro, apple cider vinegar, and olive oil.
+2. Lightly press the grated apple to drain any excess liquid.
+In a large bowl, mix the apple with the mustard seeds, cilantro, apple cider vinegar and 2 tablespoons olive oil.
 Give the cabbage a squeeze with those fancy kitchen tools of yours called “hands.”
 Rinse the salt off the cabbage and squeeze again, getting all the liquid out.
 Combine the cabbage with the rest of the slaw ingredients and season to taste with salt.
 Set aside.